AvaProtocol/OAK-docs/_docs/delegation-user.md

 ## Which wallet are you using?

-### Option 1: Web3go Turing Staking App
+### Option 1: Staketur.com
-- Use [OAK Staking Dashboard](https://web3go.xyz/#/TuringStaking) by Web3Go to stake and delegate an existing collator from your web browser.
+- Use [Staketur.com Dashboard](https://staketur.com/dashboard/dash-staking) to stake and delegate an existing collator from your web browser.

 ### Option 2: Nova Wallet
 - Nova Wallet on [Android](https://play.google.com/store/apps/details?id=io.novafoundation.nova.market) and [iOS](https://apps.apple.com/us/app/nova-polkadot-kusama-wallet/id1597119355) supports staking and delegating from your mobile device.